ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 - **Encrypting Disk Partitions**: Entire disk partitions can be encrypted to secure all data stored on the disk, making it unreadable without the correct encryption key.

 #### What Algorithms to Use
 - **OWASP recommends AES (Advanced Encryption Standard)** with at least `128-bit` keys, preferably `256-bit`, due to its enhanced security.
 Furthermore, using AES with modes like **GCM (Galois/Counter Mode)** or **CCM (Counter with CBC-MAC)** is better than using AES without any mode, as these modes provide extended confidentiality, integrity, and authenticity in a single, efficient operation.
-AES without any mode like GCM or CCM will provide confidentiality but not integrity or authenticity.
+Using AES without any mode like GCM or CCM will provide confidentiality but not integrity or authenticity.

 #### What Algorithms to Avoid
 - **DES (Data Encryption Standard)** and **3DES (Triple DES)** are vulnerable to security attacks and should be avoided.